CS839 Topics in Advanced Robotics · Spring 2026

 • Data bugs look like model bugs: marked-position overfitting initially looked like architecture failure until the K/R split exposed the dataset shortcut.

-• Failure labels are a microscope: success rate alone hid the difference between grasping, sequencing, dropping, and wrong-color selection.
+• Failure labels are a microscope: success rate alone hid the difference between grasping, sequencing, dropping, and wrong-color selection — and surfaced the G→C shift between ST3 and ST4.

 • Small data can be decisive: D1+D2-Half showed that a small amount of the right multi-object data can beat larger but incomplete data.